DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC ITEM CREATION WIZARD/SETUP/Parameters.md

 ## Setting up for Item Creation
 ### Set up Parameters

-Item creation utilizes a series of setup parameters to create items.
+Item creation utilizes a series of setup parameters to create items within your Dynamics 365 environmen.
 The item creation wizard can be found by navigating to *Item creation > Setup > Item creation parameters > General (tab)*

 |  **Field**  | **Description** |